 First, there are development projects.
 Those are the sites that ReInvest24 or their direct partners are implementing.
 These projects are secured by mortgages or collateral.
 If you invest, you get a fixed profit from what the projects generate.

-Then there are real estate backed loans.
+Then there are real estate-backed-loans.
 It is a loan to a 3rd party with 1st rank mortgage and collateral.
 The financing goes to a credible borrower, who proceeds to use the funds to build a project.

-And, finally, rental projects – the simplest of them all, where ReInvest24 buys a site using the investor’s finances and then proceeds to renovate it and rent them, channelling all the earnings to the shareholders.
+Third, we have rental projects – the simplest of them all, where ReInvest24 buys a site using the investor’s finances and then proceeds to renovate it and rent them, channelling all the earnings to the shareholders.

 Returns and other stats

 According to their website, here is the average return per year on all of their projects, counting both of the financial flows available: